tanson86/spring-data/readme.md

 * @Id can be defined only on single field.
 If you want to have composite ID then you have to use Embeddable/Embedded or IdClass/Id
 * @GenerationType is used to populate id or else we will have to manually genrate an id and send it along with object.
 * Use @joincolumns to use a composite foreign key.
-* one to one/many to one default loading is eager, one to many/many to many default loading is lazy
+* onetoone/manytoone default loading is eager, onetomany/manytomany default loading is lazy
 * Owner side holds the foreign key column, this makes material changes in db.
 Inverse side holds a reference to the owner for back tracking but doesnt have any material changes in db.
 * While fetching inverse side can lead to infinite recursion of child->parent->child->etc to prevent that we can use @JsonManagedReference (owning side) or @JsonBackReference (inverse side) or use @JsonIdentityInfo on both sides.